lxiong1/sagewhale/README.md

 <img src="./static/sagewhale-logo.svg" width=60% height=60%>

 Sagewhale is a web application that allows ingestion of JSON or CSV files containing email subscriber performance data.
-The data can be analyzed and visualized to give insights about different product types in relation to subscriber demographics.
+The data can be analyzed and visualized to give insights about emailed product performances in relation to subscriber demographics.

 ## Server